 In the second part of the paper, we develop a comprehensive framework that integrates recent work on the computation of Poincaré chaos expansions by sparse methods with the construction of weighting schemes for derivative-based sensitivity analysis.
 As observed in \cite{HerediaWeightPoincare}, choosing the weight $w$ of $\LtwoW$ can be beneficial from a GSA perspective.
 Concerning the computation by sparse methods, we consider both the multi-output regression of \cite{Adcock_2019}, involving a large regression matrix, and the aggregation of multiple single-output regressions, with smaller regression matrices, as proposed in \cite{Poincare_Chaos_Sparse_2023}.
 To promote its usage among researchers and practitioners, the whole methodology is implemented in an open-source software.
 The numerical methods used allow us to go beyond the known analytical cases.
 Thus, we can deal with a broad class of probability measures and various weight choices.
 We put in action the whole methodology in a challenging case study, where some input variables follow unusual truncated probability distributions.

 The paper is organized as follows.
 Section~\ref{sec:background} reviews general concepts related to chaos expansions and global sensitivity analysis.
 Section~\ref{sec:poincare_basis} introduces the univariate Poincaré basis, which is associated with weighted Poincaré inequalities.
 It provides sufficient conditions for its existence and presents a key characterization of this basis among orthogonal bases: its stability under differentiation.
+Under additional conditions, we also address the approximation properties of this basis.
 Section~\ref{sec:PoinCE} focuses on chaos expansions constructed from Poincaré bases.
-It presents a closed-form expression for derivative-based sensitivity measures, along with two inference methods for estimating the chaos coefficients.
+It presents a closed-form expression for derivative-based sensitivity measures, along with two methods for estimating the chaos coefficients.
 Section~\ref{sec:numExp} illustrates the performance of the Poincaré chaos expansion in a gradient-enhanced setting through numerical experiments, with particular attention to a flood risk case study involving various non-standard probability distributions.
-For readability, all proofs are postponed to the appendix.\\
+For readability, technical details and all proofs are postponed to the appendix.